-Laser Technician Schools & Certification in California
+Laser Training Schools in California

+When you think of the beauty industry, do you think of California?
+If so, this is great news for you if you want to explore new career opportunities in cosmetology, since California often starts and accepts new trends very quickly, creating a demand for skilled professionals.
+Laser hair removal is an example of these growing trends.
 CA laser training programs give you the customer service skills, technological knowledge, and hands-on skills that you need to help clients enjoy permanent hair loss or reduction.
 Since laser hair removal is closely related to other beauty careers, you may be interested in learning more about hair removal careers if you are already established in this field.

 Since this is a relatively new type of technology in the beauty industry, you may find that licensing requirements vary quite a bit from state to state.
 California currently has some of the strictest laser technician requirements in the country.
 In order to operate a laser, which includes providing laser treatment for the purpose of hair removal, you must be a registered nurse or physician's assistant (Medical Board of California, 2016).
 Furthermore, you must be supervised by a medical director.

 On top of learning about laser hair removal, your education may also explore the use of lasers for other medical procedures, since this technology is restricted to licensed medical professionals.
 You should plan on getting plenty of hands-on experience—the more laser treatments you complete, the more confident you can be about working on patients independently after graduation.